bioexcel/qmmm_bpg/docs/running_cp2k/building_cp2k.rst

 .. code-block:: none
   --with-package=system

-A lot of the default installed packages can be unnecssary.
+A lot of the packages installed by default can be unnecessary.
 Therefore we suggest these be excluded from the build as these can make the build process more complex.